mrubinsk/horde-git-tools/README.md

 # Providing the --verbose flag will output full response from GitHub.
 horde-git-tools --verbose git list

-# The above will look for a .horde.yml file in the repository root to be
-# considered.
-To ignore this check, add the --ignore-yml flag.
-Mostly for
-# testing/development purposes.
-horde-git-tools --ignore-yml git list

 # Attempt to checkout a specific branch on all repositories.
 horde-git-tools git checkout FRAMEWORK_5_2